LVPlayground/playground/javascript/features/houses/README.md

   - **/house buy**: Begins the purchase process for the house you're currently standing in.
   - **/house create**: Creates a new house location.
 The price range of houses on this location is predetermined by an algorithm, and cannot be modified.
+  - **/house goto [filter]**: Displays your houses and enables teleporting to them.
+Administrators will be able to see the houses owned by others as well.
   - **/house modify**: Modifies settings for the house closest to the administrator issuing the command.
 Enables creation and removal of parking spots.
   - **/house settings**: Enables you to change your house's settings whilst inside of it.